mayakarabula/tid-fork/README.md

 ## configuration

-Pretty much none beyond editing the source.
+_Some_ beyond editing the source.

-But go right ahead.
+- **Want to change the font?** Can be specified through command line arguments.
+Use, for example, the `--font-name geneva12.uf2` or `--font-path /etc/tid/fonts/geneva12.uf2`.
 - **Want to change the color?** Futz around with the `BACKGROUND` and `FOREGROUND` constants.
 The color format is `[u8; 4]` ordered as `[red, green, blue, alpha]`.
-- **Want to change the font?** Modify the `DEFAULT_FONT` constant.

 ---